Jazz guitarist: Amplification

 Playing an unamplified archtop guitar is feasible for rhythm guitar accompaniment in some small groups playing in small venues.
 However, playing single note guitar solos audibly without an amplifier is a challenge in larger ensembles and in larger halls.
 Django Reinhardt's Hot Club of France was a string quintet in which being heard over the other instruments was rarely a problem.
 Argentinian Oscar Alemán, who was in Paris at the same time as Reinhardt, tried to overcome the problem of audibility by using a resonator guitar, as did Eddie Durham, an arranger and trombonist with the Jimmie Lunceford orchestra who also played guitar.
 Durham experimented with amplification and became the first person to make audio recordings with electric guitar when he recorded with the Kansas City Five in the 1930s.
 He played a Gibson ES-150 arched-top which Gibson had started producing a couple years before.
 Durham persuaded Floyd Smith to buy an electric guitar, and while on tour he showed his amp to Charlie Christian.

+Before Christian, George Barnes was experimenting with amplification in 1931.
+He claimed to be the first electric guitarist and the first to record with an electric guitar, on March 1, 1938, in sessions with blues guitarist Big Bill Broonzy fifteen days before Eddie Durham recorded with the Kansas City Five.

 Many musicians were inspired to pick up guitar after hearing Charlie Christian with the Benny Goodman orchestra.
 Christian was the first person to explore the possibilities created by the electric guitar.
 He had large audiences when he played solos with passing chords.
 According to jazz critic Leonard Feather, Christian played a single-note line alongside a trumpet and saxophone, moving the guitar away from its secondary role in the rhythm section.
 He tried diminished and augmented chords.
 His rhythm suggested bebop.
 While in New York City, he spent many late hours at Minton's Playhouse in Harlem, playing with musicians such as Thelonious Monk and Dizzy Gillespie.